cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ##### Module State

 The interchain account module keeps track of the controlled `hostAccounts` associated with particular channels in the state.
-Additionally, track the `nextHostAccountId` and the `unusedHostAccountsIds` array.
+Additionally, it tracks the `nextHostAccountId` and the `unusedHostAccountsIds` array.
 Fields of the `ModuleState` are assumed to be in scope.

 When the protocol is initiated, the `unusedHostAccountIds` array is empty.
 So the Ids are initially associated with the `nextHostAccountId` which starts at 0 and is increased linearly as new accounts get registered.
-When a register message fails, the Ids computed during the sending are recovered and inserted in the `unusedHostAccountIds` array.
+When a register message fails, the Ids computed during the sending are recovered and inserted in the `unusedHostAccountIds` array during the acknowlegment.
 So in the next register message, the Ids in `unusedHostAccountIds` are the first used to generate the new accounts.
 // TODO There is space to easily add a delete account mechanism

 ```typescript